 The MA TESOL program can be completed entirely online without coming to the United States.
 However, international students who wish to take the summer intensive or other classes on campus in New York City must obtain a visa.
-All international students admitted to the program will receive instructions about
+All international students admitted to the program will receive instructions for

 applying for a visa.
 Do